vanboxen/vanboxen.github.io/posts/Welcome file.md

 # Most common topics

+- rpi
+- open source packages
+- monitoring
+- NAS
+- NFS
+- SMB
- - rpi open source packages monitoring NAS NFS  SMB Sync the phone on the NAS
+- Sync the phone on the NAS
-   **Big etc!**
+- **Big etc!**

-## Create files and folders

-The file explorer is accessible using the button in left corner of the navigation bar.
-You can create a new file by clicking the **New file** button in the file explorer.
-You can also create folders by clicking the **New folder** button.
+## Learning curve

+I really expect to have a huge learning curve just because I've never done such a thing and

 ## Switch to another file